Parasitic wasp on a white flower, aiding aphid control.

 The fly predator is a small and beneficial insect that attacks and kills flies.
 They do it whenever the pests are still in their immature pupal stage.

 Studies show that fly predators are harmless to humans and animals.
-The fly predators are nature's first defense against the flies, even the common housefly.
-The female predator will find a host pupa.
-Then, it will drill through its cocoon.
+They are nature's first defense against flies, including the common housefly.
+The female predator finds a host pupa and drills through its cocoon.

-After that, it will lay several eggs inside it.
+After that, it will lay several eggs inside the pupa.
 The parasitoids will kill the pupa and consume it.
-The adult predator will emerge from its host after two to three weeks.
+After two to three weeks, the adult predator will emerge from its host.
 Then, it will seek out other pupae for its eggs, destroy the filth flies before reaching the adult stage, and lay more eggs.

 Indeed, these parasites are essential in controlling flies in chicken coops, manure piles, garbage sites, corrals, and other places that keep flies and their maggots.
 This predator is best introduced in the early season before the flies can survive.
 The parasite does not bite or sting.